 It was just… Milleia's character.

-Maybe because I'd played the game, I felt like I knew her already.
+Maybe because I had played the game, I felt like I already knew her.

 "You!
-You did it on purpose!"
-Jayden snapped, finally losing his temper and grabbing the ringleader's shirt.
+You did that on purpose!"
+Jayden finally snapped, grabbing the leader by the shirt.

 "Hey.
-Do you know who you're touching?"
-One of the cronies snapped.
+Do you even know who you're touching?"
+One of the cronies barked.

 "He's Teen Masta, son of Viscount Masta.
-You'll get kicked out of the academy and your pretty girlfriend too."
+You'll be expelled from the academy, and your pretty girlfriend too."

 "Nah, we're generous," the other one snickered.
 "We'll keep the girl.
-She'll be honored to entertain us."
+She should be honored to entertain us."

-He let his gaze crawl over Milleia in a way that made my hands itch.
+His eyes crawled over Milleia in a way that made my fingers twitch.

 "Please, let's just leave," she pleaded.
 "We can find another table…"